u16052642/thrive_erp_documentation/documentation-16.0/content/contributing/development/coding_guidelines.rst

   interesting: http://python.net/~goodger/projects/pycon/2007/idiomatic/handout.html
   (a little bit outdated, but quite relevant)

-Programming in Odoo
+Programming in Thrive Bureau ERP
 -------------------

-- Avoid to create generators and decorators: only use the ones provided by the Odoo API.
+- Avoid to create generators and decorators: only use the ones provided by the Thrive Bureau ERP API.
 - As in python, use ``filtered``, ``mapped``, ``sorted``, ... methods to ease code reading and performance.